 Some Questions I Ask:

-When you think of the word creative who comes to mind for you and why?
-(26:40)
+When you think of the word creative who comes to mind and why?
+(28:25)

 You can follow Arron at: